Dr. Nicole Vumbaco | DVM

 As mentioned above, the antibiotic protocol we are using is based off Dr. Robert Mozayeni’s research.
 He is an expert in the field of bartonella, an Internal Medicine Specialist (in Rheumatology and Small Vessel Inflammatory Disease) and a clinician.
 His combination of antibiotics seem to have the best results for Neurobartonellosis.

-Once all 3 Phases are complete and I am finally on all combination antibiotics, treatment will then continue for 6 months-2 years with alterations accordingly.
+Once on Rifabutin and all other combination antibiotics, treatment will then continue for 6 months-2 years with alterations accordingly.
 Presumably I should be at a “new normal” some time after that.
 Treatment does not stop there, as maintenance therapy and lifestyle changes seem to be required lifelong (Stage 5: Maintenance).
 There is a large population of cases that have required well-beyond 3 years on antibiotics for improvement or failed to improve all together.
 I am not sure what that looks like quite yet.

 Relapse is also quite common.
 Just as hard as Bartonellosis is to diagnosis, it is equally hard to eradicate.
 The goal is remission of clinical symptomology (easing of my symptoms) with improvement in functional capacity (my ability to be independent).
 Once this disease is controlled or able to be kept in check, we can then address which of my joints will need surgery (if any).
 I’ll be on a regimented Physical Rehab Protocol as well, which is very similar to everything we have been doing (Stage 6: Rebuilding).
 I've been blessed to build a great team over the years who are standing by.